aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/configuring-fonts/worksheet-to-image-set-pixel-format-for-the-rendered-image/_index.md

 {{% alert color="primary" %}}

-Sometimes you want to specify the pixel format when rendering a worksheet to image format.
+Sometimes you want to specify the pixel format when rendering a worksheet to an image format.
 By default, Aspose.Cells uses 32 bits per pixel.
 Aspose.Cells allows you to customize the pixel format (bit depth) using options for the rendered image.

 {{% /alert %}}

-Please see the sample code below that demonstrates how to set the desired pixel format while rendering images of the sheets.
+Please see the sample code below that demonstrates how to set the desired pixel format while rendering images of the worksheets.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-SetPixelFormatRenderedImage-1.cs" >}}
 {{< app/cells/assistant language="csharp" >}}